gkjohnson/react-polymer-component/README.md

 # This package is deprecated

-This project represents an experiment in simplifying the use of Polymer Elements with React Components but is not intended to for use in a production environment and no longer maintained.
+This project represents an experiment to simplify the use of Polymer Elements with React Components but is not intended to for use in a production environment and no longer maintained.

 # react-polymer-component